Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 > **IMPORTANT:** We will store the environment variables in the `.env` file, because in production you want to keep the same secrets across deployments, otherwise all connected sessions will be dropped, websockets will need to reconnect, and users will need to re-authenticate.

-> **SECURITY:** Here we use a `.env` file but for a more secure solution you may want to look to store the secrets in vaults, and one of the most used is the [vaultproject.io](https://www.vaultproject.io/).
+> **SECURITY:** The use of a `.env` file is a widely used practice, but more secure solutions exist, like vaults, and one of the most used is the [vaultproject.io](https://www.vaultproject.io/).

 Now export them to your environment with: